Skip to content

 Building services engineer

-Make sure building systems like lighting, water and heating work for the people who live or work there.
+Manage building systems such as lighting, water and heating.
+They should perform well for the people who live or work there, while saving energy.

 About the job